aneeqSDET/AzureDemo/README.md

 # DemoWebsite
 This project is created to demonstrate the development of full CI/CD Pipeline Using Azure DevOps.

-Code Repo: GitHub
+Code Repo: GitHub.
-CI/CD: Azure DevOps
+CI/CD: Azure DevOps.
-Target Server: Windows Server on Azure
+Target Server: Windows Server on Azure.

 This GitHub Repo contains
   1. A Website Project to demonstrate the deployment of the basic .Net Core MVC Web Application to Azure.
   2. An XUnit Project that contains very basic unit tests for the controllers.